koingdev/Income-Report/README.md

 # Income-Report
-An offline first app to track your income.
+An offline-first app to track your income.

 - Use FaceID / TouchID to unlock your report
 - CoreData + CloudKit sync